swrp/CYBR8420-SemesterProject/Docs/Project-Proposal.md

 Authorization: This refers to the process of identifying whether the requesting user is allowed to execute the request.
 It involves 5 sub-parts:
 *	Secured resources
 *	Privilege
-*	Permissions- set of privileges
+*	Permissions (set of privileges)
-*	Role- named set of permission
+*	Role (named set of permission)
 *	User

 Node/Client Authentication & Channel Encryption: Encryption of data transmitted over the wire and certificate-based node authentication.
-This is achieved by configuring IP filters.
+This can be enhanced by configuring IP filters.

 Auditing: Logs almost all activities that take place in the system so as to assist analysis in case of anomalies.